 “Good question,” I told her.
 “I know we’ve already talked about vapor intrusion as it relates to your property, but let's go over it briefly, then we can talk about active vapor intrusion mitigation."

-“When we first spoke about investigation and cleanup at the dry cleaner next door, I told you there was a possibility that groundwater contaminated with tetrachloroethylene (PCE) traveled from beneath your neighbors property to below your property,” I recalled.
-“I told you that PCE in the groundwater could contaminate soil vapor and contaminated soil vapor could enter into the building on your property.
+“When we first spoke about investigation and cleanup at the dry cleaner next door, I told you there was a possibility that groundwater contaminated with tetrachloroethylene (PCE) traveled from beneath your neighbor's property to below your property,” I recalled.
+“I told you that PCE in the groundwater could contaminate soil vapor and contaminated soil vapor could enter the building on your property.
 Contaminated soil vapor traveling from an underground source into a building or building basement is vapor intrusion.”

-“At the time, I let you know that soil vapor samples collected on your property showed there was no risk vapor intrusion,” I said.
+“At the time, I let you know that soil vapor samples collected on your property showed there was no risk of vapor intrusion,” I said.
 “If we had found there was even a potential risk of PCE-contaminated vapor entering your building, we would have recommended active vapor intrusion mitigation (VIM) to keep vapors from entering into your building and to protect occupants from exposure.”

 “While cleanup has occurred next door,” I continued, “it wasn’t enough to eliminate the vapor intrusion threat posed by the remaining contamination.
 So, to allow safe occupancy of the building, your neighbor decided to use active VIM until cleanup goals are reached.”